Mullgate

 • authenticated SOCKS5, HTTP, and HTTPS traffic through the published listeners

-• direct host-route invariance before/after mullgate start
+• direct host-route invariance before/after mullgate proxy start

 • distinct exits for the first two routed hostnames when they resolve locally to distinct bind IPs